WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - it is used for **scoping permissions down, it does NOT provide permissions on its own**

+- keep in mind that **create a permission to disallow changing the permission boundary**.

 #### Groups

 - **CANNOT BE NESTED**.
 Though the **nesting is not necessary a good idea**.
 The **explicit deny** can sometimes **